Category: Nightlife.

 Mo Mo’s is popular with all age groups, and there is plenty of space inside and out to accommodate a large number of people.

-There is certainly plenty to look at, and it’s very instagrammable.
+There is certainly plenty to look at, and it’s a very instagrammable place.

-People were taking photos of the fascinating decor.
-It’s quite different from other places in the medina, yet still exudes the same charm.
+It’s unlike other places in the medina, yet still exudes the same charm.

 Mo Mo’s serve Mediterranean food alongside traditional Moroccan specialities.

-Some reviews say that the menu is limited, but they enjoyed the food and rated it as high quality.
+Some reviews suggest that the menu is limited, but people say that they enjoyed the food and rated it as high quality.

 The breakfast is an innovative take on a full English breakfast served in a tagine.